 We can visualize this analogy as we did previously:

-The resulting vector from “king-man+woman” doesn’t exactly equal “queen”, but “queen” is the closest word to it from the 400,000 word embeddings we have in this collection.
+The resulting vector from “king-man+woman” doesn’t exactly equal “queen”, but “queen” would be the closest word to it from this example of 400,000 word embeddings.

 Now that we’ve looked at trained word embeddings, let’s learn more about the training process.
 But before we get to word2vec, we need to look at a conceptual parent of word embeddings: the neural language model.